 As a result, we planted over 10,000 new vines, utilizing the experience we’d gained over the previous 20 years and implementing many of the successful vineyard experiments we had conducted during that time.
 In truth, phylloxera provided an opportunity to re-assess what we had originally planted and where.
 Aided by winemakers David Whitehouse Jr. and Peter Luthi, we carefully researched which varietals, rootstocks and clones to plant in the different sections of our revitalized vineyard, initiating a costly ten-year project that by the first years of the 21st century had both literally and figuratively borne fruit.

-Director of Viticulture Jon Ruel has spearheaded a further revolution in the vineyard.
+Our CEO, Jon Ruel, started with us in 2004 as our Director of Viticulture..
+He has since spearheaded a further revolution in the vineyard.
 Thinking more like a horticulturist, Jon has segmented the vineyard into five dozen different ‘gardens’ delineated by variety, soil type, trellising system and irrigation regimen.
 Jon and his crew lavish extreme attention on each block, extrapolating ideal pruning, shoot positioning, leaf removal, cluster thinning and irrigation practices from the needs of each vine.

 This degree of specialization and intense focus on individual blocks maximizes the potential of each of our varieties and creates the foundation for producing consistently superb, world-class wines.